 Ad Extensions help in improving the CTR of your keywords and also increase conversions as you will be getting more without paying extra.
 We have noticed that many accounts either don’t use them at all or don’t use them to the best advantage.These Ad Extensions include offering alternate landing pages to users, offering additional USPs, integrating reviews, specifying on which devices these extensions appear etc.

 This is like free additional ad real estate (and trust us, we know how useful that is!).
 So, what’s not to like?

 Fix: Start by reviewing your targeted ads, what are your priorities and where you think ad extensions can be used to stand out.
 Do some competitor analysis and think of how you can beat them or improve upon them.

 There are many other mistakes we have come across, like:

 - Landing pages that keep redirecting or are broken

 - Forgetting to bid on your brand name - as it has been observed that sometimes the competitors do bid for your name!

 - Not monitoring the strategies and the ads of your competitors.

-But a great Adwords campaign essentially boils down to the same thing really : carefully plan your campaign strategy, lockdown on your targeting and ad groups and keep monitoring and optimising your account performance.
+But a great Adwords campaign essentially boils down to the same thing really: carefully plan your campaign strategy, the lockdown on your targeting and ad groups and keep monitoring and optimizing your account performance.